Campus policies related to computers

 - Disposal of old equipment and devices

-- Inventory
+- Inventory Management

-- All desktops, laptops, server, tablets, and cell phones owned or leased by UMD must be tagged and put into inventory.
+- All desktops, laptops, servers, tablets, and cell phones owned or leased by UMD must be tagged and put into inventory.
 Any devices that cost less than $5,000 are considered DNCA.
 Any devices over $5,000 are considered capital assets.

 - Engineering IT Operations is acting as the asset specialist for DNCA.
 The asset comes to us first to be tagged and configured.